Higher analytic stacks and GAGA theorems: Abstract

 \section{Abstract}

 We develop the foundations of higher geometric stacks in complex analytic geometry and in non-archimedean analytic geometry.
 We study coherent sheaves and prove the analog of Grauert's theorem for derived direct images under proper morphisms.
 We define analytification functors and prove the analog of Serre's GAGA theorems for higher stacks.
-We use the language of $\infty$-categories to simplify the theory.
-Our constructions and theorems cover the classical notion of 1-stacks as a special case.
+We use the language of infinity category to simplify the theory.
+In particular, it enables us to circumvent the functoriality problem of the lisse-étale sites for sheaves on stacks.
+Our constructions and theorems cover the classical 1-stacks as a special case.